-The term Emergency Care (EC) includes all emergency medicine services, pre-hospital care, EDs and the initial stages of hospital-based management of patients who present in need of emergency or urgent care.
-It also includes ED Clinical Decision Units (CDUs) which are inpatient services led by Consultants in Emergency Medicine.
-Voluntary organisations and General Practitioners (GPs) who provide immediate care for communities are also contributors to emergency care.
-Our aim must be to provide seamless high quality emergency care through systems that are characterised by effectiveness, efficiency, accountability, sustainability, resilience and high levels of staff morale.
+The term Emergency Care includes all emergency medicine services, pre-hospital care, Emergency Departments (ED), Injury Units and the initial stages of management of patients who present in need of emergency or urgent care.
+It also includes ED Clinical Decision Units which are inpatient services led by Consultants in Emergency Medicine.
+Voluntary organisations and General Practitioners who provide immediate care for communities are also contributors to emergency care.
+Our aim must be to provide seamless high quality emergency care through systems that are characterised by effectiveness, efficiency, accountability, sustainability, resilience and high levels of staff morale

-The aim of the EMP is to improve the safety and quality of patient care in Emergency Departments (EDs) and to reduce waiting times for patients.
+The aim of the EMP is to improve the safety and quality of patient care in Emergency Departments (EDs) and Injury Units (IUs) to reduce waiting times for patients.

-The Programme is led by a multidisciplinary working group that includes Consultants in Emergency Medicine, Emergency Nurses, representatives of Pre-hospital Care and the Therapy Professions.
-It is supported by the Irish Committee for Emergency Medicine Training, the Irish Association for Emergency Medicine, the National Board for Ireland of the College of Emergency Medicine, the Office of the Nursing and Midwifery Services Director, the Therapies Professions Committee and the Clinical Strategy and Programmes Directorate (CSPD) of the Health Service Executive (HSE).
+The Programme is led by a multidisciplinary working group that includes Consultants in Emergency Medicine, Emergency Nurses, the President of the Irish Association for Emergency Medicine and the Therapy Professions.
+It is supported by the Irish Committee for Emergency Medicine Training, the Pre-Hospital Service, the Office of the Nursing and Midwifery Services Director and the Clinical Design and Innovation (CDI) of the Health Service Executive (HSE).

-The Programme working group is also supported by an advisory group drawn from the relevant training bodies and other stakeholders, a Nurse Reference Group and a Primary Care consultation group.
+The Programme working group is also supported by an advisory group drawn from the relevant training bodies and other stakeholders, a Nurse Reference Group as well as subgroups for Advanced Nurse Practitioners, Injury Units and Clinical Facilitators.
 The involvement of patient advocacy group representatives is crucial to the development of the Programme's work.
 The implementation of Clinical Programmes across a range of specialties has opened up new channels of communication between clinical specialties, services and interest groups.
 The collaboration that has occurred to date, and that is planned for the future, offers an unprecedented opportunity for the development of truly integrated systems of patient care.

 Objectives/Key Solution Areas

-- Increase patient access to Consultant-provided care through increased Consultant numbers and expanded hours of Consultant presence in EDs;
+- Increase patient access to Consultant-led care through increased Consultant numbers and expanded hours of Consultant presence in EDs

-- Integrate implementation of the Emergency Medicine Programme with all relevant programmes, particularly Acute Medicine, Surgery, Critical Care, Paediatrics, Medicine for the Elderly and Diagnostic Imaging.
+- Integrate implementation of the Emergency Medicine Programme with all relevant programmes, particularly Acute Medicine, Surgery, Critical Care, Paediatrics and Neonatology, Older People Clinical Programme, Medicine for the Elderly and Radiology

 The work of the Emergency Medicine Programme is ongoing and the list of outputs is growing constantly.
 For latest updates and a repository of clinical guidelines, please visit www.emnow.ie.